Slins-23/software-renderer/README.md

 > Example: `Matrix:CrossProduct3D(v1, v2)`

 ## Engine
-The `Engine` class is a singleton which is responsible for handling the setup, SDL for direct rendering (pixel wise through buffers), the drawing routines, as well as some math related functions, event handling, storing and managing the window manager, and cleaning everything.
+The `Engine` class is a singleton which is responsible for handling the setup, SDL for direct rendering (pixel wise through buffers), the drawing routines, as well as some math related functions (such as clipping), event handling, storing and managing the window manager, and cleaning everything.
 It holds everything together and controls the flow of the program, which is explained further in the [main.cpp](#main-cpp) section.

 Its member variables are:
 `window`: A pointer to an `SDL_Window` instance.
 `renderer`: A pointer to an `SDL_Renderer` instance.
 `texture`: A pointer to an `SDL_Texture` instance.
 `event`: An `SDL_Event` instance.
-`buffer`: A pointer to the 32-bit `RGB` pixel buffer array.
+`pixel_buffer`: A pointer to the 32-bit `RGBA` pixel buffer array.
+`depth_buffer`: A pointer to the `double` depth buffer array, which stores the `view space` depth values for each pixel in the scene.
 `CLEAR_COLOR`: The `SDL_RenderClear` color.
 `title`: Title of the window to be rendered.
+> Default is "Renderer"
 `WIDTH`: Width of the window to be rendered.
+> Default is `800`
 `HEIGHT`: Height of the window to be rendered.
+> Default is `600`
 `window_manager`: The window manager.

+The `setup` member function initializes `SDL`, the [Window manager](#window-manager), and `pixel` and `depth` buffers.
+The `handle_events` member function handles the events and is further explained in the [Events](#events) section.
+The `draw` member function starts the drawing process.
+It resets the pixel and depth buffers, goes through each [Instance](#instance) in the scene, and draws them if they are supposed to be shown, by calling the subsequent functions, starting with the `draw_instance` function for the gien [Instance](#instance).
+It also draws the transform axes here if the given [Instance](#instance) has one attached to it.
+The `draw_instance` function simply calls the `draw_mesh` function in order to draw the [Mesh](#mesh).
+The `draw_mesh` function gets the [Mesh](#mesh) goes through all of the [Mesh](#mesh)'s faces, gets their indices, normals, and vertices, then calls `draw_quad` if the face is a [Quad](#quad) (has 4 vertices), or `draw_triangle` if the face is a [Triangle](#triangle) (has 3 vertices).
+The `draw_quad` function simply calls `draw_triangle` twice, by splitting the [Quad](#quad) as 2 [Triangle](#triangle)s.
+The `draw_triangle` function handles most of the graphics logic:
+    1. Converts the vertices into `world space`
+    2. Convers them to `view space`
+    3. Clips them against all of the frustum's 6 planes
+    4. Applies the perspective projection transformation
+    5. Performs perspective division
+    6. Performs backface culling
+    7. Handles lighting logic, which is explained in more detail at the [Light](#light) section
+    8. Flips the `x` and `y` coordinates to match SDL's window coordinates
+    9. Transforms the vertices to `screen space`/`framebuffer space`, at which point they can be drawn in window coordinates.
+    10. Any out of bound coordinates get clipped
+    11. If `rasterization` is enabled, the given [triangle](#triangle) is rasterized by calling the `fill_triangle` function.
+    12. If `wireframe` is enabled, the lines between the vertices are drawn by calling the `draw_line` function for each line.
+The `draw_line` function draws a line between two given points (x1, y1) and (x2, y2).
+If the change in `y` is less than the change in `x`, this means that the slope is between `0` and `1`, making the line more horizontal than vertical.
+In this scenario, it's easier to iterate over the `y` value because it always gives a point on the line with a distinct `x` value, whereas iterating over `x` could give multiple points that share the same `y` value.
+On the other hand, if the change in `y` is higher than the change in `x`, this means that the line is more vertical than horizontal, and changing `y` not necessarily results in a point on the line that "sits" on a new `x` value (keep in mind that these values are discrete), so in this case it's better to iterate over the `x` values, which will always give a point at a distinct `y` value.
+Each of these pixels are colored, and all pixels in between are also colored, taking into account whether `dy` is greater than `dx` or vice-versa.
+> Depth testing is also performed here, if enabled.
+> If the absolute difference between `x1` and `x2` is less than `0.5`, a vertical line is drawn at `x1`, iterating over the pixels from the top (lowest `y` value) to the bottom (highest `y` value).

+The `fill_triangle` function is responsible for rasterization:
+    1. Creates and iterates over a bounding box which outlines the given [triangle](#triangle) for each pixel within it.
+    2. Using barycentric coordinates, it is checked whether the pixel is within the [triangle](#triangle)
+    3. If the pixel is within the [triangle](#triangle), depth testing is performed (if enabled), and the pixels are colored accordingly.
+> More information on the lighting calculations can be found in the [light](#light) section.
+> If lighting is disabled, all pixels within a [triangle](#triangle) have the same color (the ambient/fill color, which can be seen/modified in the [scene tab](#scene-tab)).

+The `render` function clears the screen, updates the texture with the `pixel_buffer`, then updates the `renderer`, which is subsequently updated by `ImGUI`, and finally updated through `SDL_RenderPresent(renderer)`.

-### Triangle
+## Triangle
 The smallest logical geometric figure is a triangle.
 A `Triangle` is simply an object that holds 3 vertices, which in this context are 3 `4x1` vectors. (`Mat` instances)

 The `4x1` dimension is for, respectively, the `x`, `y`, and `z` 2D/3D space coordinates of the vertex.
 The `w` 4th dimension is used for storing values before transforms as well as allowing for a 1-step translation through matrix vector multiplication.
 These are formally called homogeneous coordinates.